hpe-dev-incubator/hpe-dev-portal/content/blog/glpce-–-a-peak-to-fungible-infrastructure-resources-pool-part-1.md

 > > <span style="color:grey; font-family:Arial; font-size:1em">Screenshot 2: Reallocation </span>

-Reallocation: Drawing attention to screenshot 2, it's evident that as workloads ebb and flow, there may be instances within the Bare Metal resource pool that remain unused.
-Such idle resources aren't just dormant assets; they have potential.
-As depicted in screenshot 2, these instance types can be promptly and efficiently reallocated to any of the virtualization clusters, contingent on their immediate demands.
-This dynamic reallocation ensures that resources are always optimally utilized, adapting in real-time to the ever-changing workload requirements.
+Reallocation: Referring to screenshot 2, there are times when instances within the Bare Metal resource pool remain unused.
+These idle resources are not merely dormant; they hold value.
+As shown in screenshot 2, these instance types can be quickly reallocated to any virtualization clusters based on their current needs.
+Such dynamic reallocation ensures optimal resource utilization, adapting promptly to varying workload demands.

 ## Tune Resource Allocations